 When we avoid taking action on our goals, it’s easy to fall into a rut and fall behind on the goals we set ourselves.

-It’s also easy to make excuses when we get into the habit of putting things off because we got into a rut because we didn’t take action… It’s like a never ending loop!
+It’s also easy to make excuses when we get stuck procrastinating, because we got into a rut because we didn’t take action… It’s like a never ending loop!